jonalmeida/jonalmeida.github.com/_posts/2013-05-26-different-ways-to-implement-flags-in-bash.markdown

 In a nutshell, it's a while statement with cases.
 The "bf:" says that only a flag '-b' needs to be entered by the user, '-f' has a semicolon after it to indicate that it's expecting a value with the flag, similar to writing `foo.sh -f my_value_here`.

 The beauty of getopts is that it can handle the same flag multiple times.
 If you would do that with the current code about it wouldn't spit out any errors, but it wouldn't work as expected.
 Lets say you wanted to use the '-f' flag twice.
-The value of MYOPTF would be the value of last -f value used and no other.
+The value of MYOPTF would be _the value of last -f value used and no other_.
 This can be solved with a small modification:
 {% highlight html %}
 #!/bin/bash